AbhiDev3/xchain-marketplace/README.md

 1> Users can earn through your in-game assets by listing it on the platform .

+* The plus point is Users get the ability to list their NFT's for Bidding in Multiple Currencies too.

 Aiming to solve problems reflected by Game7 https://cdn.game7.io/reports/Game-Developer-Report-by-Game7.pdf.

 2> Walletless Onboarding for the users via Intmax https://github.com/legendarykamal/xchain-marketplace/pull/2 , this further opens the possibilities of mainstream adoption as users would be able to use the platform with phones and the best UX.